CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 <ins>**ShadowStrike AthenaOS Edition**</ins> is a formidable operating system designed for serious cybersecurity professionals, seamlessly integrating:

+This operating system will not be released to general public due to the competitive advantage.

 - The **inherent security** of **Fedora**
 - The **efficient tiling** capabilities of **Pop!_OS Cosmic**
 - **Optimized performance** built upon **AthenaOS’s** robust foundation